smy1/auto-peer/README.md

 ## Report generation
 1. Download this [folder](./generate-report), which contains the python script, a requirement text file, example files required by the script, a zip file containing Chinese fonts, and an example output file.
 2. Unzip the zipped font files.
+3. Get a unique API key.
+Create a .env file and store the key: OPENAI_API_KEY = the-API-key
-3. Open an editor and type the following:
+4. Open an editor and type the following:
 ```python
 python -m venv venv ##create a virtual environment the first time
 .\venv\Scripts\activate ##activate venv